The SnoreFree method

 The research

-The result of the basic research can be viewed here: The diploma thesis “Logopedic-myofunctional therapy for ronchopathy (snoring)” by Dario Lindes as PDF Download (in german).
+The result of the basic research can be viewed here: The diploma thesis “Logopedic-myofunctional therapy for ronchopathy (snoring)” as PDF Download (in german).

 In practice